-Our operating expenses consist of sales and marketing expenses, general and administrative expenses and technology and product development expenses, and include allocations of expenses from Phoenix TV and the changes in fair value of financial assets-contingent returnable consideration.
+Our operating expenses consist of sales and marketing expenses, general and administrative expenses and technology and product development expenses, and include allocations of expenses from Phoenix TV and impairment of goodwill.
 Share-based compensation is included in our operating expenses as they are incurred.
-The increase in operating expenses from 2018 to 2019 was primarily attributable to the consolidation of operating expenses from Tianbo and Yitian Xindong, the special cash compensation paid to our option holders in 2019 and the increase in bad debt expenses recognized in 2019, which was partially offset by the gain arising from the changes in fair value of financial assets-contingent returnable consideration.
+The decrease in operating expenses from 2019 to 2020 was primarily attributable to the decreases in both our traffic acquisition expenses and the personnel-related expenses as a result of the strict cost control measures taken by us to enhance our operating efficiency in 2020.